 Dysphoria is sometimes associated with problems in romantic relationships.
-One study found that young women who were experiencing dysphoria had less support from their romantic partner than from their friends.
-Also, the more dysfunctional the relationship was, the more likely the woman was to be stuck in a dysphoric mood.
-If you're having trouble in your relationship, then, you may be able to resolve or even avoid dysphoria by working on the relationship.
+One study found that young women experiencing dysphoria had less support from their romantic partners than their friends.
+The more dysfunctional the relationship was, the more likely the woman would be stuck in a dysphoric mood.
+If you're having trouble in your relationship, then you may be able to resolve or even avoid dysphoria by working on the relationship.

 Can Dysphoria Be Treated?

 Before you can get treatment for dysphoric moods, you first need to know if you have them.
 Learning about the symptoms is a good first step.
 You can also talk to a therapist or a couples' counselor if you're in a relationship.
 They may evaluate whether your physical health is a factor in your dysphoria and refer you to a physician if so.

 Your counselor may then use certain tools, such as the Nepean Dysphoria Scale.
 This scale asks simple questions about the way you're thinking, feeling, and behaving.
 Your therapist can score it to find out how dysphoric your mood is.
 Whether your counselor uses a dysphoria scale or not, they will talk to you about those same subjects and ask similar questions.
 The scale is just one tool they may use, along with their professional discernment and understanding of the dysphoric state.

 After discovering a dysphoric mood, especially if it is a lingering one, your counselor can help you explore the thoughts behind the feelings.
 They can guide you as you evaluate those thoughts and decide whether to hold onto them or replace them with more helpful thoughts.
 They may also suggest lifestyle changes to help you feel better physically, which can, in turn, affect your mood.